Asnegha/Data_Analysis_Projects/DataCleaning_MYSQL/Readme.md

 - Removal of dupicates
 - Formatting the columns
 - Creation of new columns from existing one
-- Addressing the inconsistent column.
+- Addressing the inconsistent column
 > I hope this will help you in your journey of becoming a data scientist.